Last updated 23rd March, 2025

 To lower costs, you should try to avoid installing your prefab extension near trees, drainage or electrics, as this can result in complicated and costly groundwork.

-Finally, you can save money on your prefab extension installation by complying with the requirement set out in planning permissions and building regulations, as this will prevent you from paying extensive fines or paying to restore your extension.
+Finally, you can save money on your prefab extension installation by complying with the requirements set out in planning permissions and building regulations, as this will prevent you from paying extensive fines or paying to restore your extension.

 If you want more garden space in your property and a prefab extension is taking up room, you can have it removed.
 If the prefab building is in good condition, it can be removed in one piece with the help of a crane and a qualified operator which costs around £700 for contract lift hire.